Occupational Studies

 Prerequisites or Corequisite: BI-271

-Lab experiences and discussions will integrate biological knowledge of movement with occupational therpy concepts of performance and function.
+Lab experiences and discussions will integrate biological knowledge of movement with occupational therapy concepts of performance and function.
 This course will provide students with the knowledge and skills necessary to evaluate range of motion, muscle strength, and posture.
 Functional abilities needed in daily activities will be analyzed.

 Spring only and every year.
 1 Credit